 Improving Ground Access

-Our existing initiatives continued to reduce emissions and improve ground access.
-This included a 71 per cent hybrid taxi fleet, two electric vehicle parking stalls in our Parkade, the ongoing use of the Canada Line, carpooling options, cycling infrastructure and our cellphone waiting lot.
+We continued to reduce emissions and improve ground access thanks to a number of existing initiatives.
+This included a 66 per cent hybrid taxi fleet, expansion of our electric vehicle charging infrastructure to nine stalls and the ongoing use of the Canada Line, carpooling options, cycling infrastructure and our cellphone waiting lot.

-As part of our commitment to sustainable transportation, we invested $300 million in the Sea Island portion of the Canada Line rapid transit system, which began operations in August 2009.
-Approximately 2.88 million passengers used the Canada Line to travel to and from YVR in 2016—an increase of three per cent over 2015.
-YVR has some of the highest transit ridership in North America, with 25 per cent of the people coming to the airport arriving on the Canada Line and buses.
-Travel between the three stations on Sea Island remains free of charge.
+As part of our commitment to sustainable transportation, we invested $300 million in the Sea Island portion of the Canada Line, which began operations in August 2009.
+Approximately 2.9 million passengers used the Canada Line to travel to and from YVR in 2017—an increase of one per cent over 2016.
+YVR has some of the highest transit ridership in North America, with 22 per cent of people coming to the airport arriving on the Canada Line and buses in 2017.

 Electric Vehicle Charging Stations

-For 16 years, YVR has participated in the Commuter Challenge, a national, week-long event during Canadian Environment Week encouraging Canadians to walk, cycle, take public transit, carpool, or work from home.
-In 2016, 44 Airport Authority employees participated in the Commuter Challenge, travelling 5,168 km and avoiding 0.6 tonnes of carbon emissions.
+YVR has been a long-standing participant of the Commuter Challenge, a national, week-long event during Canadian Environment Week encouraging Canadians to walk, cycle, take public transit, carpool, or work from home.
+In 2017, 49 employees participated in the Commuter Challenge, travelling 7,170 km and avoiding 0.85 tonnes of carbon emissions.